beothorn/OneClickStableDifusionAutomatic1111Colab/README.md

 This is a developer that created an web ui for stable diffusion.
 This is the ui adopted by most of the community.
 There are others, but tis is by far the most active.

+## Models

+Anyone can take the model and train a new model.
+The end result is usually a .ckpt file (stands for checkpoint).
+Those are customized to behave differently, see for example [this one trained on disney animations](https://huggingface.co/nitrosocke/mo-di-diffusion).

 ## Controlnet

 [ControlNet is a neural network structure to control diffusion models by adding extra conditions.](https://github.com/lllyasviel/ControlNet)